goldjacob29/Haskell/README.md

 # Haskell
 For my own reference (and anyone else in case this actually becomes useful):

+UPDATE: After trying a bunch of different solutions for Atom I have (for the time being) quit.
+I am now using Sublime, following http://umairsaeed.com/blog/2015/05/02/sublime-text-and-haskell/.
+After running into issues with cabal I consulted https://www.schoolofhaskell.com/user/simonmichael/how-to-cabal-install#could-not-resolve-dependencies--cabal-hell.

 Haskell + Haskell-Atom Setup on Mac

 To Download Atom: https://atom.io/.
 I am basically following https://atom-haskell.github.io/, but am modifying steps where I found necessary.

 1. To install Haskell:
 Go to https://www.haskell.org/platform/prior.html and download version 8.0.2.
-The reason for using this older version will become apparent later.
+This is because I was running into issues with Atom's haskell-ghc-mod not having support for version 8.2.2.

 2. Use the command